INFRASTRUCTURE

 The Town of Black Mountain is not charging permitting fees related to Hurricane Helene recovery through June 2025.
 All other development fees have been reinstated, effective February 11, 2025.
 Property owners must apply for and get all necessary building permit(s) and required inspections.

+CLICK HERE for more information.
 CLICK HERE TO APPLY through the Town’s portal.

 National Flood Insurance Program